chlorm-forks/Emby.Wiki/Backup.md

 This will not backup library contents and metadata.
 To keep a permanent copy of metadata, we suggest enabling saving of local metadata to media folders.

 ## How to use the Emby Backup Plugin
+* Be sure your Emby Premiere key is properly installed and validated.
+Configuration Backup requires Emby Premiere.
 * Install the plugin into your existing Emby Server
 * Configure the Backup plugin by setting a folder to save the backups within.
 By default, this process will run every 12 hours and will retain at most 3 backups.
 You can monitor your folder to see that backups are created.